praveenpuglia/shadow-dom-in-depth/README.md

 ## Events in Shadow DOM.

 Events work towards maintaining the encapsulation provided by the shadow DOM.
-Essentially, if an event occurs somewhere in shadow DOM, to outside world it'll look as if that event has triggered from the host element itself and not a secific part of the shadow DOM.
-This is called re-targeting of the event.
+Essentially, if an event occurs somewhere in the shadow DOM, to outside world it'll look as if that event has triggered from the host element itself and not a secific part of the shadow DOM.
+This is called **re-targeting of the event**.

-Inside the shadow DOM however the events aren't retargered and we can find out which specific element was an event associated with.
+Inside the shadow DOM, however, the events aren't retargeted and we can find out which specific element an event was associated with.

-So say if our flattened DOM tree looks like this..
+Say our flattened DOM tree looks like this:

 ```html
 <body>